 CPAG's experience in the welfare rights field is unrivalled and this is reflected in the quality of our trainers.
 All are working within the sector, some for CPAG and others as senior advisers and consultants.
 Many of them contribute regularly to leading publications and information resources for the sector, including our own highly regarded range of handbooks.

 Barbara Alexander is a welfare rights adviser and freelance trainer currently working for the welfare rights team of a large county council.
-She has delivered welfare rights advice, representation and training for over 20 years with a number of organisations including Refuge, Shelter and Gingerbread.
+She has delivered welfare rights advice, representation and training for over 20 years with a number of organisations including CA, Refuge, Shelter and Gingerbread.

 Barbara Donegan is a welfare rights worker at CPAG in Scotland and an author of the Welfare Benefits and Tax Credits Handbook.

 Alison Gillies is a welfare rights worker at CPAG in Scotland.
 She is author of CPAG’s Children’s Handbook Scotland.
 She has worked in welfare rights since 1985.

 Steve Johnson has been a welfare benefits trainer and advocate for many years and has over 30 years’ experience working as a professional adviser and manager within the Citizens Advice service.
 His current clients include CPAG, Citizens Advice outlets, local authority welfare rights and housing advisors, charities from the benevolent sector, housing associations, as well as solicitor pro bono units.

-Henri Krishna is a welfare rights worker with CPAG in Scotland’s Advising Black and Minority Ethnic Communities project.
-He is an author of the Welfare Benefits and Tax Credits Handbook and the Benefits for Migrants Handbook, and has worked in the advice and support sector in various capacities for over 20 years.
+Henri Krishna is a welfare rights worker with CPAG in Scotland’s Advising Black, Asian and Minority Ethnic Communities project.
+He is an author of the Welfare Benefits and Tax Credits Handbook and the Benefits for Migrants Handbook, and has worked in the advice and support sector in various capacities for over 25 years.